minhokim93/mysite/content/authors/admin/_index.md

   url: https://www.berkeley.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Data-driven, machine learning-based environmental modeling using geospatial data.
+bio: Data-driven planning using environmental modeling using geospatial data.

 # Interests to show in About widget
 interests: